SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Method

-where $D$ is the spike amplitude hyperparameter of TI-LIF neurons.
+where $D$ is the spike amplitude hyperparameter of SI-LIF neurons.
 This formulation ensures strict alignment in dynamic range $[-D, D]$ with the spiking outputs, while enabling smooth gradients $\partial\mathcal{L}_{ \text{Hidden}}/\partial \boldsymbol{x}_t$ to support parameter optimization.
-Upon completion of training, only this spiking pathway is retained for event-driven inference.
+Upon completion of training, only the spiking pathway is retained for event-driven inference.